bigsmoke/pg_role_fkey_trigger_functions/README.md

 This function utilizes the `pg_readme` extension to generate a thorough README for this extension, based on the `pg_catalog` and the `COMMENT` objects found therein.

+The schema in which `pg_readme` was installed doesn't need to be in the `search_path` when executing this function.
+It takes care of that itself.

 Function return type: `text`

 Function-local settings: